 An uncontested divorce is a type of divorce that involves little to no conflict.
+This type of divorce does not imply that the couple has no disagreements.
+Instead, it means that they are able to work out the details of the separation outside of trial.
 It is possible to negotiate a settlement agreement before the case is even filed.
 The judge simply incorporates the agreement into a final decree.
 Uncontested divorces usually require much less in attorney fees, time and frustration.

 When the divorce is uncontested, the parties can also feel empowered by resolving their case.
 An uncontested divorce is not a good "do it yourself" project.
 Even when the parties agree on what should occur, they often do not know how to put those intentions into a settlement agreement that can accomplish their intentions.

 For higher asset or income couples, they often make mistakes by not taking important tax consequences into consideration, especially when dividing a retirement plan or classifying payments to the other spouse for child support or spousal maintenance.

 Because legal agreements have long-lasting consequences, it is important to find an attorney with the experience needed to address all of the potential issues that can come up in your case.

 If you want an uncontested divorce in the greater Seattle area, then contact the attorneys at Law Offices of Shana E. Thompson.
 We can draft the settlement agreement and complete all of the other paperwork needed for the divorce.
 We can make sure the process goes off as quickly and smoothly as possible for any divorce case in Seattle, WA.
 Our uncontested divorce attorneys also serve clients in surrounding cities including Mercer island, Mellevue, Kirkland, Newcastle, Burien, and Renton.
 We will help you navigate this stressful time.